lzenner/themed_tweaks/README.md

 * SoD             - Ditch tour-guide Corwin Schael
 * SoD             - Remove dreams about Irenicus from SoD
 * SoD/BG2EE       - Add a little snark
+* SoD             - Remove cut scenes that the PC shouldn't be privy to
 * BG2EE           - Give Imoen innate Magic Missile abilities for BG2 scene
 * BG2EE           - Use movie of Irenicus in hell as a dream to restore all Bhaalspawn powers